Fatteh

-Fatteh (فتّة meaning crushed or crumbs, also romanized as fette, fetté, fatta or fattah) is a dish eaten in the Levant and Egypt consisting of pieces of fresh, toasted, grilled, or fried flatbread covered with other ingredients that vary according to region.
-It is also some times referred to as shâmiyât (شاميات "Damascene") in the Levant area.
+Fatteh (فتّة meaning crushed or crumbs, also romanized as fette, fetté, fatta or fattah) is a dish eaten in the Arab world consisting of pieces of fresh, toasted, grilled, or fried flatbread covered with other ingredients that vary according to region.
+It is also sometimes referred to as shâmiyât (شاميات "Damascene") in the Levant area.

+Mixing stale, toasted or fresh bread into food is a common technique in Arab cuisine.

+Preparation

+Fatteh was traditionally used as a way to make use of stale bread, as well as bulk dishes in the absence of other foods.
+Generally, a layer of crumbled bread is placed at the bottom, topped with layers of other foods.
+The bread may or may not be toasted.

 Etymology

-Fatteh is derived from Arabic ALA-LC (فتة), which means to "tear" or "break apart.
+Fatteh is derived from Arabic ALA-LC (فتة), which is derived from the Arabic root f-t-t (فتت) meaning to "tear" or "break apart".

 History

 It is a common belief that fatteh dates back to Pharonic Egypt.
+Tharid, a dish said to be a favorite of Prophet Mohammed, is considered by some to be a fatteh dish.

+Similar dishes to fatteh were mentioned in the 10th century Arabic cookbook by Ibn Sayyar al-Warraq.
 Fatteh was a popular dish in the Fatimid Caliphate during the 10-12th centuries.

-Similar dishes to fatteh were mentioned in the 10th century Arabic cookbook by Ibn Sayyar al-Warraq.